bernatferragut/WEB2/_posts/2018-06-12-A-course-in-generative-art.md

 ---
 layout: post
-title: DIGITAL ART |  A course in Generative Art
+title: GENERATIVE DESIGN |  A course in Generative Design
 description: A course in Generative Art
 summary: A course in Generative Art with P5JS
-tags: ART
+tags: GENERATIVE DESIGN
 minute: 5
 ---